eclipse-ecal/ecal/doc/rst/advanced/tcp_layer.rst

 - **TCP**

   TCP is a single-cast protocol that automatically recovers message drops and handles conguestion avoidance.
+  If one of our 11000 Ethernet packets is lost, TCP will automatically take care of that and make sure the whole message is transmitted without errors.

   On the downside, TCP will have to transmit the same message n-times for n subscribers.
   Additionally, TCP is often regarded to be too inefficient and have too much latency for realtime publish subscribe applications.